CCA-Public/digital-archives-manual/guides/administration.md

 Before using the scripts:
 * Clone the `archivematica-devtools` repo to your home folder on the pipeline server
 * Change paths in the scripts to point to correct locations

+<a name="locations"></a>
+## Adding new storage locations

+Each storage location configured in the Storage Service is 5 TB in size (this was done in order to make backups manageable for IT).
+As storage locations will, new locations will need to be added to the Storage Service and assigned as the default values for pipelines. **Locations should contain only AIPs for which DIPs will be produced (e.g. processed digital archives) or AIPs for which DIPs will not be produced (e.g. digitization masters), not mixed.**

+*These instructions will be updated when sponsored development around DIP creation workflow is complete*

+Steps to add a new location:
+1. Ensure directory to add is mounted on Storage Service VM and pipeline VMs (ask sysadmin if this is not true).
+2. Configure as a storage space in the Storage Service GUI.
+3. Set as default value in appropriate pipelines.
+4. Update defaultProcessingMCP files with new Store AIP location in Automation Tools.
+5. (If new storage location will contain AIPs for which we want to generate DIPs) Add storage location as place to check for DIP workflow script.

 <a name="clearingspace"></a>
 ## Clearing space when local disk is nearly full